 - How you will contact personally, by phone or in person, all of your A-listers, especially your clients and professional intermediaries, to tell them your good news.

 Becoming partner is often a once in a lifetime occurrence, therefore, it makes sense to do more than just the suggested minimum.
 Which trade publications would you like to appear in?
 How about thinking about some articles that you could pitch to them?
+For more about Your top six priorities when you are successful in the partnership admissions vote.

 You were unsuccessful (this time!)